isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2076.md

 Direct Purchase

 ### Support Level
-Up to 50% for SMEs <br>
+Up to 70% for SMEs <br>
-Up to 50% for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Holding Period of 3 years
+- Produce at least 1,000 N.m torquing force
+- Battery pack and charger can be supported
+- Maintenance costs not supported

+Minimum 30% ordinary shares held by Singaporean/PR.
+No change in vendor allowed

 ### Contact Information
 N.A.